remarkjs/remark-language-server/readme.md

 endif
 ```

-It has also been registered with [`vim-lsp-settings`][vim-lsp-settings].
-If you use this, you will be prompted to use the remark language server when a
+Otherwise, if you use [`vim-lsp-settings`][vim-lsp-settings], you will be asked
-markdown file is opened.
+to use the remark language server automatically when a markdown file is opened.

 ### Visual Studio Code